Andy Welsh: Yeovil Town

 In August 2008 Welsh went on trial at Football League One club Yeovil Town.
 On 3 September, Yeovil manager Russell Slade confirmed that the club had a verbal agreement to sign Welsh with him due to have a medical at the club the following day.
 Welsh signed a contract with the club until the end of the 2008–09 season.
-Welsh played 38 games for Yeovil in his first season, he became a bit of a fans favourite when the team went on a 4-game winning streak the team scoring 4 goals direct from his set pieces.
-He ended the season with Yeovil's most assists on 7 and most crosses on 80, in his 38 appearances.
+Welsh played 38 games for Yeovil in his first season, becoming a fans' favourite when the team went on a four-game winning streak scoring four goals direct from his set pieces.
+He ended the season with Yeovil's most assists (seven) and most crosses (80) in his 38 appearances.

 At the end of the 2008–09 season, Welsh signed a new two-year deal keeping him at the club until the summer of 2011.
-In the 2009–10 season Welsh started well and was the divisional top goal maker with 7 assists.
-However, formation changes saw him slip out of the side a bit, making most of his appearances from the subs bench.
-However, he was Yeovil's leading creator for the second consecutive season with 10 assists.
-He also scored his first two goals for the club, in the 2 – 0 win over Brentford and the 4 – 1 win over Wycombe.
+In the 2009–10 season Welsh started well and was the divisional top goal maker with seven assists.
+However, formation changes saw him slip out of the side, making most of his appearances from the subs bench.
+However, he was Yeovil's leading creator for the second consecutive season (10 assists), and he scored his first two goals for the club, in a 2–0 win over Brentford and a 4–1 win over Wycombe.

-Welsh scored in his second game of the season 2010–11 against local rivals Exeter City FC a stunning low volley and then a header against Tranmere Rovers FC two weeks later.
-Welsh again has been one of Yeovil Town FC outstanding performers this season leading the way in assists again and also scoring some important goals.
-Welsh recently secured Yeovil's league one status for another season with an 85th-minute equaliser at home to Oldham Athletic the day after his first child was born.
+Welsh scored in his second game of the 2010–11 season, against local rivals Exeter City, and against Tranmere Rovers two weeks later.
+Welsh was again one of Yeovil's outstanding performers, leading the way in assists.
+He secured Yeovil's league one status for another season with an 85th-minute equaliser at home to Oldham Athletic the day after his first child was born.

 At the end of the 2010–11 season, he and six other Yeovil players were told they would be re-signed.

 Carlisle United

 On 1 June 2011, Welsh became Greg Abbott's first signing of the summer when he joined Carlisle United on a two-year deal.
-It was revealed on 27 May 2013 that Welsh was not going to be offered a new contract and would no longer be a Carlisle United player come the end of the 2012/13 season.
+On 27 May 2013, Welsh was not offered a new contract and would no longer be a Carlisle United player after the end of the 2012/13 season.

 Scunthorpe United

-On 24 June 2013, Andy Welsh become Scunthorpe United's 5th signing of the summer where he has signed a one-year deal for the league two club with an option of a further year.

-Unfortunately Welsh after playing every game up until start of October ended up having knee surgery which ruled him out until February 2014.

-Having been part of the squad that won league two that season Welsh' s injury hampered his season and he decided at the end of the season to pursue the remainder of his degree in psychology and coaching.
+On 24 June 2013, Andy Welsh become Scunthorpe United's 5th signing of the summer where he has signed a one-year deal for the League Two club with an option of a further year.
+After playing all games up to the start of October, Welsh required knee surgery which ruled him out until February 2014.
+At the end of the season he decided to pursue the remainder of his degree in psychology and coaching.